cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 * `-s`: list only snapshots
 * `-r`: list readonly subvolumes (including snapshots)

-As we did not yet create any subvolumes the `btrfs subvolume list` above will return an empty list.
+Since we have not created any subvolumes yet, the `btrfs subvolume list` above will return an empty list.

 In Btrfs, every snapshot is a subvolume, but not every subvolume is a snapshot.
 Essentially, snapshots and subvolumes both appear as subdirectories in a Btrfs filesystem, but they differ in how they come into existence and how they reference data:

-* A regular subvolume is created explicitly (e.g., with btrfs subvolume create).and is initially empty.
+* A regular subvolume is created explicitly (e.g., with btrfs subvolume create) and is initially empty.
   You can copy or move files into it.
 It acts independently from other subvolumes (though it still shares the underlying storage pool with them).
 * A snapshot subvolume is created as a point-in-time copy of another subvolume (e.g., with btrfs subvolume snapshot).
   It references the same data blocks as its source, so at the moment of creation, a snapshot is "instant" and doesn't initially consume additional space (beyond some metadata).
-Any modifications to the snapshot or its source subvolume thereafter use COW (copy-on-write) behavior, so they will diverge in the actual data blocks being used.
+  Because of Btrfs's copy-on-write (COW) behavior, changes to either the source or the snapshot afterward will gradually consume additional space.

-If you see subvolumes named with a leading `@`, it's just a user- or distro-chosen method to keep things neat and identifiable.
+If you see subvolumes named with a leading `@`, it's just a user- or distro-chosen method to keep things neat.
 Under the hood, Btrfs doesn't care about the name.
 Several Linux distributions adopted this pattern so that it's easy to distinguish actual subvolumes from ordinary directories.

 ```bash
 cd /mnt/luks_btrfs_volume/